tgstoecker/MuWU/README.md

 Col_01.2.fq;
 Row_01.1.fq;
 etc.

+Lastly, copy/link a stock matrix .xlsx table (example file given) into the stock_matrix directory.

+This will assign the mutation to the corresponding stock automatically at the end of the workflow.

 ### Starting MuWU:
 Change thread options for individual rules in the config.yaml file.
 Then specifiy overall threads and start MuWU via: